pallav-gupta/datasciencecoursera/README.md

 Notes:
 ======
 - Features in input data are normalized and bounded within [-1,1].
-- Each input feature vector is a row on the text file.

 For more information regading the project please contact: er.pallav.gupta@gmail.com